What Is a Non-restrictive Clause? (with Examples)

-A non-restrictive clause is a clause which is not needed to identify the word it modifies, i.e., it is just additional information.
+What Is a Non-restrictive Clause? (with Examples)A non-restrictive clause is a clause that is not needed to identify the word it modifies, i.e., it is just additional information.
 As a non-restrictive clause is not essential to the meaning of a sentence, it is offset with commas.
 For example:

 You are not limited to commas when offsetting a non-restrictive clause.
-You can parentheses (brackets) or dashes too.
+You can use parentheses (brackets) or dashes too.

 Read more about your choices of punctuation for offsetting a non-restrictive clause.

 Examples of Non-restrictive ClausesHere are some more examples of non-restrictive clauses:

 - I went to London with John Baker, who lives next door.
 (This is just additional information.
 It's a non-restrictive clause.)

 - Betty, who is still on the ferry, will arrive before 4 o'clock.
 (This is just additional information.
 It's a non-restrictive clause.)

 Some More Examples of Non-restrictive ClausesHere are some more examples of non-restrictive clauses in real-life quotes (non-restrictive clauses shaded):

 - Every journalist has a novel in him, which is an excellent place for it.
 (Russel Lynes)

 - Humans are the only animals that have children on purpose with the exception of guppies, who like to eat theirs.
 (P J O'Rourke)